kminehart/jules/readme.md

 jules -stage=[STAGE] -project=[PROJECT1,PROJECT2...]
 ```

-~~`jules` will run the command on the specified project(s).~~
+`jules` will run the command on the specified project(s).
-_this command has been removed in 0.2.0.
-Expect it to return eventually._

 ```
 jules -stage=[STAGE] -diffs origin/master
 ```

-If ran in a valid `git` repository, `jules` will only run the specified stage on projects that were modified in the last commit.
+~~If ran in a valid `git` repository, `jules` will only run the specified stage on projects that were modified in the last commit~~

+_this command has been removed in 0.2.0.
+Expect it to return eventually._

 # License